UOS-COM-6018/introduction-to-conda-for-data-scientists/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-This lesson is an introduction to Conda for (data) scientists.
 [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) is  an open source package and environment management system that runs on Windows, macOS and Linux.
 Conda installs, runs, and updates packages and their dependencies.
 Conda easily creates, saves, loads, and switches between